lrnv/Copulas.jl/joss/paper.md

 # Although you'll probbaly get a bad fit !
 ```

-The default mathetical fitting precedure is not specified and might vary from model to model, as the API requests.
+The API does not fix the fitting procedure, and only loosely specify it, thus the implemented default might vary on the copula.
 If you want more control, you may turn to bayesian estimation using `Turing.jl` [@turing]:

 ```julia
 using Turing